 Questions to Ask When Your Dog is Losing Weight

 When sudden weight loss strikes your dog, do not panic.
 Consider some questions to help your veterinarian ascertain the source of the problem.
 Has there been a change to your dog’s drinking habits, appetite, diet, feces, urination, mobility, breathing, or behavior?
 How long ago did you notice the presence of unexplained weight loss?
 Is it possible your dog got into any toxins?
-Also make note of any medications you use on your dog for flea, heartworm, and intestinal worm prevention and control.
+Also make note of any dog flea treatments, dog dewormers, or heartworm medications you are giving your pet.

 When to Worry About Your Dog’s Sudden Weight Loss